hfp/xconfigure/cp2k/README.md

 Please note, in terms of functionality it is beneficial to rely on [LIBINT](../libint#libint) and [LIBXC](../libxc#libxc), whereas [ELPA](../elpa#eigenvalue-solvers-for-petaflop-applications-elpa) eventually provides an improved performance.

 ### Sanity Check
 There is nothing that can replace the full regression test suite to be clear.
-However in order to quickly check whether a build is sane or not, one can run for instance `tests/QS/benchmark/H2O-64.inp` and check if the SCF iteration prints like the following:
+However, to quickly check whether a build is sane or not, one can run for instance `tests/QS/benchmark/H2O-64.inp` and check if the SCF iteration prints like the following:

 ```
   Step     Update method      Time    Convergence         Total energy    Change